loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 (undefined)
 ```

-## 6.Symbol:
+## 6. Symbol:

-A Symbol is a unique and immutable primitive value and may be used as the key of an Object property (see below).
-In some programming languages, Symbols are called "atoms".
+* A Symbol is a unique and immutable primitive value and may be used as the key of an Object property.

-**Example:**<br>
+* In some programming languages, Symbols are called "atoms".

+**Example:**
 ```
 const x = Symbol()
 typeof x;
 (symbol)
 ```

-## 7.BigInt:
+## 7. BigInt:
-The BigInt type is a numeric primitive in JavaScript that can represent integers with arbitrary precision.
-With BigInts, you can safely store and operate on large integers even beyond the safe integer limit for Numbers.
+* The BigInt type is a numeric primitive in JavaScript that can represent integers with arbitrary precision.
+* With BigInts, you can safely store and operate on large integers even beyond the safe integer limit for Numbers.

-A BigInt is created by appending n to the end of an integer or by calling the constructor.<br>
+* A BigInt is created by appending n to the end of an integer or by calling the constructor.

-**Example:**<br>
+**Example:**
 ```
 const x = 2n ** 53n;
 (9007199254740992n)